-Four percent of students in this area were born outside of Canada, below the provincial rate of 18%.
-One percent of students had lived in Canada between 2 and 5 years and another 1% had lived here for less than two years.
+Four percent of students in this area were born outside of Canada, which was below the provincial rate of 18%.
+One percent of students had lived in Canada between 2 and 5 years (which was below the provincial rate of 6%) and another 1% had lived here for less than two years, also below the provincial rate (3%).